panzerdp/dmitripavlutin.com/content/posts/065-best-practices-arrow/index.md

 When the arrow functions have names, the call stack gives more information about the execution of the application.

 `handleButtonClick` function name indicates that a click event had happened.
 Then a call to `increaseCounter` had been done, which seem to increase a counter variable.

 ## 2. Inline when possible

 An inline function is one which body consists of one expression only.
-I especially like about arrow functions the ability to create create short inline functions.
+I like about arrow functions the ability to compose short inline functions.

 For example, instead of using the long form of an arrow function: